John Bosse: Professional career

+Toronto Argonauts

 On April 30, 2024, the Toronto Argonauts selected Bosse in the third round, 25th overall, of the 2024 CFL draft.
 He was the 11th Dino offensive lineman drafted within the previous ten years and was the first Dino drafted by the Argonauts since Peter Nicastro was selected in the first round of the 2021 CFL draft.
 Bosse signed with the Argonauts on May 6, 2024.
 Following training camp for the 2024 season, he was placed on the practice roster, but he made his professional debut on September 7, 2024, against the Ottawa Redblacks, as a backup offensive lineman.
 He returned to the practice roster but was reactivated for the final game of the regular season with the Argonauts' playoff seeding already decided, where Bosse made his first career start, at left tackle, on October 25, 2024, against the Edmonton Elks.
 He returned to the practice roster for the post-season and remained there when the Argonauts defeated the Winnipeg Blue Bombers in the 111th Grey Cup.
 His contract expired the day after the Grey Cup, but he re-signed with the Argonauts on January 16, 2025.

+On May 31, 2026, Bosse was released by the Argonauts as part of final roster cuts.

+Edmonton Elks

+Bosse was signed to the practice roster of the Edmonton Elks on June 16, 2026.